Trietptm-on-Coding-Algorithms/ropf/README.md

 ### Official release will be around the end of May, 2016
-Juggling the Gadgets: Binary-level Code Randomization using Instruction Displacement, Hyungjoon Koo, Michalis Polychronakis In ACM Asia Conference on Computer and Communications Security 2016 (AsiaCCS ’16 to appear)
+Juggling the Gadgets: Binary-level Code Randomization using Instruction Displacement, Hyungjoon Koo, Michalis Polychronakis In ACM Asia Conference on Computer and Communications Security 2016 (AsiaCCS ’16)